KaeyangTheG/aem-spa-project-archetype/README.md

 - `projectName` (default is `mysamplespa`) - Used for building AEM apps path, content path, conf etc. Should not include spaces or special character.
 - `projectTitle` (default is `My Sample SPA`) - Descriptive project name
 - `componentGroup` (default is `${projectTitle}`) - Name of the component group in AEM Editor
-- `optionFrontend` (default is `react`) - Type of frontent project, allowed options: either angular or react

 ## Building SPA Starter Kit Archetype